 But that’s not all!
 The Springfield Noon Lions Club has provided thousands of dollars in local scholarships, helped local residents with special vision needs, assisted local visually impaired persons obtain service animals, collected thousands of old eye glasses for reuse, and hosted the Lions of Illinois Foundation vision and hearing screening buses.

-We meet every Tuesday at Noon at Golden Corral.
+We meet every Tuesday at Noon, check our calendar page for information.
 All are welcome to come and visit!

 Feel free to contact us at email@example.com.

 The Springfield Noon Lions Club was born on October 2nd, 1919.
 At a meeting held on that date in the Leland Hotel under the Leadership of H.B.
 Hill, who served as president until June of 1921, the first beginnings of our club were recorded.

 Simple Installation ceremonies and the exhibit of the charter for the first time took place at an evening meeting at the Leland Hotel on November 4, 1919.
 Secretary General Melvin Jones presented the charter and Field Secretaries Ira Quinby and A.P.
 Shaw of the International were present.